 A night on the sofa?
 It’s no great hardship – it’s just a place to crash.
-But, when or if, that becomes long-term – say, three years, then that is a very different story……
+But if it becomes long-term – that is a very different story.

 Homelessness can happen to almost everyone.
-And it can happen very suddenly – especially in big cities where rents are sky-high.
-If your landlord chooses to sell-up or raise the rent your options may be very limited, and dangerously downward.
+And it can happen very suddenly – especially in big cities where rents are sky-high and flat mates move on.

-That is when you realise just how vulnerable you are – or have become.
+That’s when you realise just how vulnerable you have become.

 But is that of any concern to anyone else?

 The Simon Communityin Northern Ireland think it is.

 A recent survey revealed that people are only 19 days from the breadline, because 42 per cent of households in Northern Ireland have no savings.
 So, in a climate of uncertainty across retail, manufacturing and local government if people lose their jobs, and there is no back-up plan, or contingency.
 Then what?

 Sofa-surfing means you may have somewhere to sleep, but nowhere to live.
 You might not be able to use that address for official documentation.
 And, although not on the streets, it is precarious situation to be in; one that makes people vulnerable and anxious.

 The Guardian highlights the rise in rough sleeping, which has more than doubled since 2010.
 They also point to research that indicates:

 12,300 people in Britain were sleeping on the streets last year, with a further 12,000 spending the night in cars, trains, buses or tents.